 How much does therapy cost?

-The cost of a session starts at $40.
-The typical cost of a therapy session is $75-$150 ( call around if you don't believe is).
-Here at Urban Healing, we believe that therapy should be accessible to everyone.
+The cost of a session starts at $50.
+The typical cost of a therapy session is $100-$150 ( call around if you don't believe is).
+At Urban Healing, we believe that therapy should be accessible to everyone.

 Do I have to talk about things from the past that may be painful or embarrassing issues?

 You do not need to share all of your inner secrets at your first session.
 We understand that it takes time to build trust.
-Many times clients indicate that they experienced a significant trauma in the past are not ready to address, that's perfectly fine.
-Again it takes time to build trust.
+Many times clients indicate that they experienced significant trauma in the past are not ready to address it, that's perfectly fine.
+Again, it takes time to build trust.
 As you establish a stronger therapeutic rapport, you and therapist will know when it is time to share.